zotonic/zotonic/doc/ref/services/service_recompile.rst

 Remotely recompile and flush.

-This GET requests performs a ``z:m()`` call which recompiles all of Zotonic's Erlang modules and all Erlang modules in all Zotonic sites.
+This GET requests performs a ``z:m()`` call which recompiles all of Zotonic’s Erlang modules and all Erlang modules in all Zotonic sites.

 When done recompiling, it calls ``z:flush()`` to flush the memo caches.